edithatogo/gemini-cli/docs/cli/authentication.md

       1. You are a Google account holder under the age of 18
       - If you fall into one of these categories, you must first configure a Google Cloud Project Id to use, [enable the Gemini for Cloud API](https://cloud.google.com/gemini/docs/discover/set-up-gemini#enable-api) and [configure access permissions](https://cloud.google.com/gemini/docs/discover/set-up-gemini#grant-iam).

-      You can temporarily set the environment variable in your current shell session using the following command:
+      You can temporarily set the environment variable in your current shell session using the following command (or set `GOOGLE_CLOUD_PROJECT_ID` if you prefer):

       ```bash
       export GOOGLE_CLOUD_PROJECT="YOUR_PROJECT_ID"